aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/how-to-use-web-service-to-create-barcode/_index.md

 {{% alert color="primary" %}}

 In this article, we will use ASP.NET web services to create barcodes.
-We will also create Windows Forms and Console application to request barcode image.
+We will also create Windows Forms and Console applications to request a barcode image.

 {{% /alert %}}
-##### **Benefits**
+## **Benefits**
 Web services provide a major benefit in integrating the software with external applications.
-With standardized request/response model, any client application that can utilize XML web service can benefit from it.Below is the brief visual representation of the barcode service.
+With a standardized request/response model, any client application that can utilize the XML web service can benefit from it.
+Below is the brief visual representation of the barcode service.
 The clients do not need to refer to Aspose.BarCode for .NET.
-They will just send 2 string values (codetext and symbology) and will get the barcode image (byte array) from service.
+They will just send 2 string values (codetext and symbology) and will get the barcode image (byte array) from the service.

 ![todo:image_alt_text](how-to-use-web-service-to-create-barcode_1.png)
-##### **Barcode Web Service**
+## **Barcode Web Service**
 Open Microsoft Visual Studio and create a new project of type “ASP.NET Web Service Application”.
 Name the project as “BarCodeService”.
-Add reference to the following .NET assemblies.
+Add a reference to the following .NET assemblies.

-1. System.Drawing from .NET tab of “Add Reference” dialog box
+1. System.Drawing from the .NET tab of “Add Reference” dialog box
 1. Aspose.BarCode.

 Browse to the location where Aspose.BarCode for .NET is installed and select.
 Visual Studio adds a default class “Service1” to the Web Service project in Service1.asmx file.
 Open it and add the following method to this class.

-**[C#]**

 {{< highlight csharp >}}